HSLUDEM/DEM_Documentation/docs/source/index.rst

 District Energy Model (DEM) is a Python-based multi-energy system model for simulating energy demand, generation, storage, and optimisation at the district and municipal scale.
 The model is developed at |CCTES_link| in the framework of the |EDGE_link| project.

+DEM can be used for any region, but is tailored to the Swiss context.
+It allows energy simulations and optimisation studies to be conducted for any Swiss municipality or district without local data collection and with minimal configuration effort.

 .. meta::
    :google-site-verification: uPS4GuakMcpNFosZdasaheIiHnIU3YC0kMz8BSsLjJQ